-The unemployment rate is the most important data point out there right now, and the rate has been falling.
+The unemployment rate is the most important data point out there right now, and it’s been falling.
 So why doesn’t the average citizen feel better about the economy?
-Let’s look to the labor force participation rate to answer that question.
+The reason is the labor force participation rate.

 To be considered unemployed, you have to make an effort to get a job.
 If you haven’t done anything in the prior month, you’re no longer considered unemployed.
 As far as the government is concerned, you’ve dropped out of the labor force.
-Of course, you are still unemployed, but for the purpose of the official unemployment rate, you’re not.
+Of course, you are still unemployed.
+But for the purpose of the official unemployment rate, you are not.

-As you can see in the above graph, the labor force participation rate rose steadily from the early 1960s through the early 2000s as more women entered the labor force.
-Since the Great Recession, however, the labor force participation rate has fallen, and now it’s back to levels we haven’t seen since the late 1970s.
+As you can see from the chart above, the labor force participation rate increased steadily from the early 1960s through the early 2000s as more women entered the labor force.
+Since the Great Recession, however, the labor force participation rate has declined.
+It’s back to levels we haven’t seen since the late 1970s.

-To put the change in the labor force participation rate into perspective, consider that roughly half the gains attributed to women entering the labor force, starting in the 1960s, have been lost.
-This is one of the biggest reasons the economy remains below par.
-Yes, Baby Boomers are retiring, but the Millennial Generation is larger and is having trouble replacing them.
+In June, the labor force participation rate ticked down to 62.6%, which is the lowest since 1977.
+To put the change in the labor force participation rate into perspective, roughly half the gains that were attributed to women entering the labor force, starting in the 1960s, have been given back.
+This is one of the biggest reasons the economy remains sub-par.
+Yes, Baby Boomers are retiring, but the Millennial generation is larger and is having trouble replacing them.

 Implications for mortgage REITs

-As more people get back to work, the economy improves.
-However, the effect on inflation is hard to forecast.
-If the labor force participation rate remains low, that would mean an earlier return of inflation, which would be the most detrimental for mortgage REITs with large levered portfolios of agency mortgage-backed securities, especially Annaly Capital Management (NLY) and American Capital Agency (AGNC).
-These two REITs are the most vulnerable to rising inflation.
-Inflation will drive long-term rates higher, which investors can trade through the iShares Barclays 20+ Year Treasury Bond ETF (TLT).
+If we see inflation make its way back, it will be the most negative for mortgage REITs with large levered portfolios of agency mortgage-backed securities, especially Annaly Capital Management (NLY) and American Capital Agency (AGNC).
+These two are the most vulnerable to increasing inflation.
+Inflation will drive long-term rates higher, which investors can trade via the iShares Barclays 20+ Year Treasury Bond Fund (TLT).

-Non-agency REITs such as Two Harbors Investment (TWO) should benefit somewhat from moderate inflation since it boosts real estate prices and helps out debtors.
-Increasing real estate prices are good news for origination-focused REITs such as Nationstar Mortgage Holdings (NSM).
+Non-agency REITs like Two Harbors (TWO) will actually benefit somewhat from moderate inflation, since it generally boosts real estate prices and helps out debtors.
+Increasing real estate prices are generally good news for REITs that focus on origination, such as Nationstar Holdings (NSM).

-Meanwhile, investors interested in gaining exposure to the mortgage REIT sector might consider the iShares Mortgage Real Estate ETF (REM).
+Investors interested in gaining exposure to the mortgage REIT sector can consider the iShares Mortgage Real Estate ETF (REM).